 A Sunday brunch for the bunch is great for bonding.
 You should try to dedicated every Sunday as family lunch day because your kids might have a social life on Friday night and Saturdays.
 So on Sunday everyone gets together and eat, rest and play.

 Establishing the Reading Tree

 Plant a reading tree so to speak.
 The writers of many activity books, Ruth and Steve Bennett are parents who came up with this wonderful idea.
-Pick a tree from your neighborhood park or even in the yard behind your home and make it your reading tree.
-This can by your story time location where you can take a blanket and a book on a regular basis.
-There is no better opportunity to enjoy the rainbow colors of fall or the warmth associated with an Indian summer night breeze.
+Pick a tree from your neighbourhood park or even in the yard behind your home and make it your reading tree.
+This can buy your storytime location where you can take a blanket and a book on a regular basis.
+There is no better opportunity to enjoy the rainbow colours of fall or the warmth associated with an Indian summer night breeze.

 Do Your Own Picking

 Take the family to pick apples as a group (or the veggie or fruit of choice)!
 This is a good alternative when you have children of various ages who do not share the same game skills or the ability to choose the same move to watch.
 The fall season can be savoured as a family because apple picking or carrot pulling is a skill all families can share.